-1. A daily calcium intake of between 750 and 1000mg should be advised, if possible achieved through dietary intake, with use of supplements if necessary.
+1. A daily calcium intake of between 700 and 1200mg should be advised, if possible achieved through dietary intake, with use of supplements if necessary.

-2. In postmenopausal women and older men (≥50 years) at increased risk of vitamin D insufficiency a daily dose of 800IU cholecalciferol should be advised.
+2. In postmenopausal women and older men (≥50 years) at increased risk of fracture a daily dose of 800IU cholecalciferol should be advised.

-3. In postmenopausal women and older men receiving bone protective therapy for osteoporosis, calcium supplementation should be given if the dietary intake is below 750 mg/day, and vitamin D supplementation considered in those at risk of or with evidence of vitamin D insufficiency.
+3. In postmenopausal women and older men receiving bone protective therapy for osteoporosis, calcium supplementation should be given if the dietary intake is below 700 mg/day, and vitamin D supplementation considered in those at risk of or with evidence of vitamin D insufficiency.